Exit International is a leading end-of-life choices information & advocacy organisation

 Since Philip Nitschke founded Exit in 1997, he has fought tirelessly for voluntary euthanasia law reform.
 When he lived in Australia, he stood twice as an Independent candidate for the Melbourne seat of Menzies.
 In 2013, he ran on the Voluntary Euthanasia Party Senate ticket in the ACT and West Australia and is a past Deputy National Convenor of the Voluntary Euthanasia Party of Australia.

-Exit’s newsletter is called Deliverance or eDeliverance if online).
+Exit’s newsletter is called Deliverance.
 The newsletter is published quarterly highlighting all Exit news.

 The Peaceful Pill eHandbook series is published by Exit International in the US and the Netherlands.

 Exit Internationalist Email List